Spooky, Mysterious Kelly Butte

 ``We haven't even addressed that,'' said Diana Holuka, city property manager.

-But in the world of fantasy, the bunker's even more interesting.
-While scanning the interwebs, I came across a document titled Portland: The World of Darkness, which is a guide to the city for some sort of fantasy/horror roleplaying game.
+While scanning the interwebs for interesting stuff to share about the place, I came across a document titled Portland: The World of Darkness, which is a guide to the city for some sort of fantasy/horror RPG.
 It says, of the Kelly Butte bunker and the era that spawned it:

 In this time of Cold-War paranoia, vampires were able to increase their holdings within the territory, constructing backalley deals with the local politicians and constructing secret “bomb-shelters” that became havens that would potentially last a thousand years; delightfully, most of these constructions were kept secret.
 When the paranoia revolving around nuclear weapons settled into a more fatalistic attitude, the shelters (and the vampires who inhabited them) were forgotten by the public.